SenseNet/docs.sensenet.com/content/concepts/basics/08-actions.md

 # Built-in actions

 As it was mentioned in the introduction there are tons of built-in actions (operations) in sensenet.
-There are versioning related, permission related, user management related actions, there are many different use cases for them but the way they should be used is the same.
-They can be invoked on a content, have a unique name and can have optional a required parameters.
+There are actions related to versioning, permission and user management.
+Use cases can be very different but the way they should be used is the same.
+They can be invoked on a content, have a unique name and can have optional and required parameters.
 An action call is always something similar, like the following:

 ```
 https://myproject.com/OData.svc/Content('MyContent')/ActionName